ethereum-optimism/community-hub/src/docs/developers/integration.md

 | Chain ID                     |        `31337`                     |
 | (_OPTIONAL_) Currency Symbol |        `ETH`                       |

 However, you'll likely mostly be using the L2 chain for most of your contract and deployment tests.
 So, we'd advise just adding the L2 custom network, unless you think you really need the local custom L1 chain network.

-Later, when you decide to move on to testing on Optimism's Kovan testnet, the simple change
+Later, when you decide to move on to testing on Optimism's Kovan testnet, the simple change you'd make is just replacing the RPC URL with the RPC URL for Optimism's Kovan testnet.

 ### Common Gotchas
 ::: tip Need help?